 Prior to assuming his current duties, Brig.
 Gen. Genatempo served as the F-22 Program Director, Fighters and Bombers Directorate, Air Force Materiel Command, Wright-Patterson AFB, Ohio.
 He was responsible for leading the team supporting the modernization and sustainment of the world’s foremost air superiority fighter.

-1991 Bachelor of Arts, Physics, Rutgers, The State University of New Jersey, Camden
+1991 Bachelor of Arts, Physics, Rutgers, The State University of New Jersey, New Brunswick

 1998 Squadron Officer School, Maxwell Air Force Base, Ala.

 2001 Masters in Business Administration, Program Management, Wright State University, Fairborn, Ohio

 2002 Air Command and Staff College, Maxwell AFB, Ala., by correspondence

 2005 Capitol Hill Legislative Fellowship Program, House of Representatives, Washington, D.C.